translate/pootle/docs/server/commands.rst

 consider running this command when things might go out-of-sync: if you make changes directly in the database, if the cache backend has been restarted, etc.

-The task is executed as a background job.
 The time it takes to complete the whole process will vary depending on the amount of units you have in the database.
 If a user hits a page that needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are on its way.

+When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.

-To only recalculate date_format quality checks, run:
+To only recalculate ``date_format`` quality checks, run:

 .. code-block:: bash

     $ pootle refresh_stats --calculate-checks --check=date_format

-When the ``--calculate-wordcount`` option is set, source_wordcount will be recalculated for all existing units in the database.
+When the ``--calculate-wordcount`` option is set, the source wordcount will be recalculated for all existing units in the database.

 .. _commands#calculate_checks: